veegishx/http451/README.md

 # RFC7725 HTTP541 Drupal Module

-This is a basic implementation of [RFC 7725](https://tools.ietf.org/html/rfc7725) as a Drupal Module.
+The HTTP451 module provides an implementation of [RFC 7725](https://tools.ietf.org/html/rfc7725) in Drupal.
+When enabled, it can be configured to modify the http response code of any resource served by Drupal and have a http 451 response code served instead of the original one.

 ![demo_gif](screenshots/resultdemo.gif "demo")